5 Helpful Tips To Do Fasting When Breastfeeding

 Therefore, adequate hydration is crucial while breastfeeding during fasting, as inadequate water intake and electrolyte balance can impact milk production, immune system function, and overall maternal health.

 If fasting leads to weight loss, it may be time to rethink your priorities.
-This is because breast milk will leach fat off your body to compensate for inadequate fat in your diet.
+This is because breast milk will leach fat off your body to compensate for inadequate fat in your diet and you may end up losing excessive calories while breastfeeding.
 Therefore, breastfeeding combined with fasting might not be safe for both maternal and infant health.
 If you want to lose pregnancy weight, fasting is not the answer.
 Instead, it may impact your metabolism, blood sugar levels, and leave you malnourished.

 protip_icon Quick fact